 Timing is of the utmost importance with this album.
 You´ll notice immediately if bass seems to follow the rest of the frequency band.
 While 'Synkronized', the fourth album of funk band Jamiroquai, doesn´t sound too pleasant, it also shouldn´t sound too fast, meaning, abrasive or nervous.
 Crispness and prat are keys to its sound.
 There´s a reason I use it for reviewing gear.
 You can diminish the aggressiveness somewhat by removing the 0dBfs distortions.
 Like the Madonna album up above, it wasn´t produced using brickwall limiting, instead the mastering engineer just made it louder which crushed basses.
 It can be repaired, which I did for personal listening pleasure.
 Since then I´ve enjoyed wonderful sound aside from music I still like very much.

 This musical example of a paranoid, yet extremely talented and musical genius doesn´t sound too good.
 Bass feels sluggish most of the time, the singer's voice could be more pronounced on occasion, staging tends to favor width instead of depth, most songs sound a bit too brittle.
 On the other hand, the strenghts of its sound can be found in its ability to reveal weaknesses of the gear you play it with.
 As was typical for any Michael Jackson release, 'HIStory' was overproduced, yielding extremely dense and taxing soundscapes.
 The most prominent examples would be "Earth Song" & the titular track; the first has a mix so dense that it´s almost impossible to decipher everything contained in it.
 For example, there´s a tambourine on the right side that starts to play during the chorus, it can be used to test for resolution and balance.
-Try to listen to the tambourine player change the way he/she shakes his/her instrument: on mediocre equipment that is impossible, every colourization will cause it to disappear.
-Furthermore, the song should never sound strained, ever.
-Sonically, the mix is on the brink of falling apart but it should never sound as if it does.
-Michael's voice is not supposed to sound raucous - and you wouldn´t believe how often I´ve heard some gear doing exactly that by adding some artificial sounding element.
+Try to listen to the tambourine player change the way he/she shakes his/her instrument: on mediocre equipment that is impossible, every colourization will cause it to disappear, sounding opaque.
+Furthermore, the song should never sound strained.
+The mix sounds as if it is on the brink of falling apart - it isn´t and it shouldn´t sound like that.
+Michael's voice is not supposed to sound raucous, you wouldn´t believe how often I´ve heard some gear doing exactly that by adding some artificial sounding element.
 With the song "HIStory" concentrate on the overlapping voices at the end.
-Humans possess the ability to select individual voices from a group of people all speaking at the same time.
-This even works with recordings but in this case, only uncoloured playback will enable you to select someone.
-Then there is something sounding at first glance like odd high frequency artifacts during the chorus of the song, you will hear them only if your equipment doesn´t sound "charming".
+We possess the ability to select individual voices from a group of people all speaking at the same time.
+This works with recordings, too, but in this case, only uncoloured playback will enable you to select someone.
+Then there is something sounding at first glance like high frequency artifacts during the chorus of the song, you will hear them only if your equipment doesn´t sound "charming".
 Yet it isn´t supposed to sound strained or cold, so, again, the balance is most important.
 I have only two devices able to playback this album without any major flaw: the Xonar Essence STX and the Sony MZ-R 50 (!).
 The Essence STX even manages to reveal some nice spatiality.
-Summing up, this album will sound mediocre on bad hardware and good on neutral devices not hampered by distortions of any kind (which rules out tubes - and I don´t feel any compassion for people clinging to archaic electronics).
+Summing up, this album will sound mediocre on bad hardware and good on neutral devices not hampered by distortions of any kind (which rules out tubes - and I don´t feel any compassion for people clinging to archaic electronics (just ignore for a moment that I like the MiniDisc, will you?)).
 And if you like your music to be aggressive, paranoid yet engaging New-Jack-Swing with some added R'n'B and some sappy ballads, this is for you.
 For me, it has always been one of my favourite albums.

 Last update: 30.06.2015